 ♥ Health Writer

 Karen pens a monthly healthy living column and is a recipient of the 2014 San Francisco Peninsula Press Club Award.
 Her sports nutrition articles have been published by national governing organizations, such as USA Gymnastics and USA Volleyball.
 As the mother of two sons, she is a reliable resource on healthy parenting and prenatal exercise.

-♥ Cardiac Therapist / Public Speaker
+♥ Cardiac Rehabilitation Therapist / Health Educator

 ♥ Green Entrepreneur